-Abstaining from alcohol can be beneficial both for your mind and your body.
+Abstaining from alcohol is beneficial both for your mind and your body.
 Drinking can contribute to your risk of cancer, mental health issues, liver damage, stroke, dementia, heart disease, infertility — and, of course, accidents.

 Cutting back or quitting the grog can only be a good thing for your health.
 People who have stopped say they lost weight, could think more clearly and had more energy than before.

-And one thing is certain: if you give up drinking, you definitely won’t get hangovers.
+And one thing is certain: if you give up drinking, you won’t get hangovers.

 Who can help me quit drinking?